QA Testing: Can You QA Everything?

-Can you QA everything?
+Can you QA test everything?
 This sounds like a pretty loaded question at the outset but what we’re asking is can you ensure the complete quality of your app or website?
 This question should really be focused on whether you need to QA everything in your organisation, which in turn fundamentally depends on your wider product strategy and your capacity for QA.

 The Early Days